Below is a map indicating where our clients suffered historic abuse. You can use the search bar to locate a place of historic abuse.

 How the case moves forwards will always be in your hands.

-Patrick, Laura and Lindsay believe it is Thompsons' moral and ethical responsibility to assist survivors of abuse and that keeping fees as low as possible is one way we can help.
+Patrick, Laura and Shona believe it is Thompsons' moral and ethical responsibility to assist survivors of abuse and that keeping fees as low as possible is one way we can help.
 We believe that survivors deserve justice and have built our reputation by working on challenging cases.

-For Patrick, Laura and Lindsay the care of their clients is the top priority, and this has never been truer than with abuse survivors.
+For Patrick, Laura and Shona the care of their clients is the top priority, and this has never been truer than with abuse survivors.
 All three work very closely with Scotland’s leading abuse charities and also with the Scottish Government’s public inquiry into historic sexual abuse.

 Thompsons understands that many survivors have been badly let down in the past by those who said they would help.
-Patrick, Laura and Lindsay are determined that this will not happen to a single abuse survivor who approaches Thompsons for help.
+Patrick, Laura and Shona are determined that this will not happen to a single abuse survivor who approaches Thompsons for help.

 With offices throughout Scotland, our dedicated team of specialist solicitors are here to help, guide and support you and your family throughout your claim.
 Talk to Thompsons in confidence on 0800 0891 331.